penww/qrb_ros_camera/README.md

 ## ❔ FAQ

 <details>
-<summary>Why is RGB image format not supported?</summary>
+<summary>Why is RGB image format not supported?</summary><br>
-<li>NV12 format is the original format from the Qualcomm camera framework.
-If you need RGB images, you can use a color conversion node.</li>
+NV12 format is the original format from the Qualcomm camera framework.
+If you need RGB images, you can use a color conversion node.
 </details>

 <details>
-<summary>Does it support USB cameras?</summary>
+<summary>Does it support USB cameras?</summary><br>
-<li>No, it only supports MIPI-CSI and GMSL cameras, which are based on CamX.</li>
+No, it only supports MIPI-CSI and GMSL cameras, which are based on CamX.
 </details>

 ## 📜 License